Table of contents

 Avoiding scams starts with a quick verification process

-Signs That a Phone Number is Used by Scammers
+Signs That a Phone Number Is Used by Scammers

 Common red flags to watch for when receiving unknown calls

 Risks associated with numbers vary as scammers use a range of tactics when contacting potential victims via phone.
-To avoid scammers becoming aware of our methods to detect them, we will refrain for publishing our methodology in this article.
-However, the SPNL will detect these red flags and let you know if there is identifiable risk.
+To avoid scammers becoming aware of our methods to detect them, we will refrain from publishing our methodology in this article.
+However, the SPNL will detect these red flags and let you know if there is an identifiable risk.

 How to Search a Phone Number Online for Scams